-Located more than 6000 feet high amid the magnificent peaks of the Sawtooth Range, Sun Valley in the winter becomes a veritable fairyland for winter sports enthusiasts.
-Electrically powered ski-lifts and snow tractors whisk skiers to the top of long slopes.
-There's skating to waltz tunes on the gay ice plazas-moonlight rides in sleighs drawn by reindeer-swimming in warm water, open air pools-a thousand and one fascinating things to do as the visitor drinks in the health of Sun Valley's glorious sunshine and pure mountain air.
+Sheltered from chilling winds by the protecting rugged peaks of the Sawtooth Range, Sun Valley in the winter becomes a veritable fairyland for winter sports enthusiasts.
+Four electrically powered ski-lifts whisk skiers to the top of as many mountain tops.
+There's skating to waltz tunes on the four ice rinks-moonlight sleigh rides-swimming in warm water, open air pools-a thousand and one fascinating things to do as the visitor drinks in the health of Sun Valley's glorious sunshine and pure mountain air.
 The winter sports season continues until late spring.

 This superb mountain resort is just as delightful in the summer.
-It offers matchless facilities for summer recreation, plus the thrills of "America's Last Wilderness," a vast, little-explored region of mountains and forests abounding in big game and trout-teeming streams and lakes.
-Every summer sport can be enjoyed-golf, tennis, swimming, horse-back riding, rodeo contests, bicycling, fishing, mountain climbing, pack trips.
+It offers matchless facilities for summer recreation, plus the thrills of "America's Last Wilderness," a vast, littleexplored region of mountains and forests abounding in big game and trout-teeming streams and lakes.
+Every summer sport can be enjoyed-golf, tennis, swimming, trap and skeet shooting, horseback riding, rodeo contests, bicycling, fishing, mountain climbing, pack trips.
+And, in addition, during the summer season, there is skating on an artificial ice rink adjoining Sun Valley Lodge.
 Many of these activities continue through autumn months, when Sun Valley provides some of America's finest hunting.
 There's fun for all the family, all year, at Sun Valley.

-Rates are attractively low.
-Double rooms are as low as \$4 a day at Challenger Inn, which is a complete mountain village in itself with shops, night club, restaurants, swimming pool and theater.
-Or stay at the famous Sun Valley Lodge.
+Complete hotel facilities are available and rates attractive.
+Rooms cost surprisingly little at Challenger Inn, which is a complete mountain village with shops, night club, restaurants, swimming pool and theater.
+Sun Valley Lodge, one of America's finest resort hotels, offers the utmost in modern facilities.